Veterinary Surgical Facilities

-Hardware used in veterinary centers must withstand daily use that includes frequent cleaning for animal hygiene.
-Corrosion resistant finishes vary from powder coating to stainless steel and all withstand routine cleaning.
+Door hardware used in veterinary centers must withstand daily use that includes frequent cleaning for animal hygiene.
+Corrosion resistant finishes vary from powder coating to stainless steel, and all must withstand routine cleaning.

 Ease of Use

-If horizontal sliding doors are used for access they should be paired with appropriately sized hangers and track to hold up to constant, daily use, operate smoothly, and move with little physical effort.
+If horizontal sliding doors are used for access, they should be paired with appropriately sized hangers and box track to hold up to constant, daily use.
+They should also operate smoothly and move with little physical effort.

 Moving frightened animals to examination or surgical rooms in veterinary centers can be challenging and potentially dangerous.
-Richards-Wilcox crowding door hardware helps to handle the job with precision, responding smoothly to the vet’s direction to gently move uncooperative patients forward to examination rooms.
-Shown are door hangers, track, and cane bolts for crowding gates.
+Richards-Wilcox veterinary hardware includes crowding door hardware to handle the job with precision, responding smoothly to the vet’s direction to gently move uncooperative patients forward down a corridor to examination rooms.
+Shown is a complete system of door hangers, track, and cane bolts for crowding gates.